DanielGomezIH/twitter-follow-component/README.md

-# Twitter's "Who to Follow" Component in React with Tailwind ⚛️
+# X's "Who to Follow" Component in React with Tailwind ⚛️

 ## Key Features 🚀: